iSteve-O/homebridge-multiswitcheroo/README.md

 Then, set the appropriate `statusUrl` to call for the status at the set `pollingInterval` (default `3000`).

 The `statusPattern` is a regular expression string (regex) sought in the response from the server to get an accurate status for each switch (see the `Mute` switch in the `MultiSwitcheroo` config example below for a really good example of a complex pattern where an unknown number is present in the string).
+Remember you must esacape any special characters (including spaces) with a `\`.

 Set the `onUrl` & `offUrl` as appropriate for each switch.
 Must be the full URL, including `http://` & port.